How to Bake a Painted Mug to Make it Dishwasher Safe

-For a few months now, one of my daughter’s favorite things to do is make my coffee in the morning before I go downstairs.
-She started this routine a while ago and it is the best.
+One of my daughter’s favorite things to do when she was about 4 years old was to make my coffee in the morning before I go downstairs.
+She started this routine on her own and it is the best.
 What a sweetie.
 She told me the other day that she wanted to make me a coffee mug.
 I, of course, obliged and we bought some supplies so I could show her how to bake a painted mug after she was done.
 Just recently, not only has she made my coffee, she places it on the kitchen table along side of my notebook and pen and my laptop.
 She even plugs it in!
 Anyway, here is how we did it!

 Time: A few hours

 This list and instructions contain affiliate links to my recommended products for paint.